 Throughout this entire experience, I have been legally unable to drive.
 I have devoted my time to writing.
 More heavily than ever before.
 I took on more jobs, got better at my craft, and on top of regular clients, I became an editor for a copywriting agency.
 A decent income, but still not anywhere near what I would need to write full time.

 It has taken me a year to realize something.
-I had been praying for two years for an opportunity to write full time.
+I had been praying for two years for an opportunity to write full-time.
 When I hurt my ankle, I spent time writing, but I once again did not take it seriously.
 I worked harder than I had ten years ago, but not anywhere near where I should have been.
-Writing had never become crucial for me; I was drawing on Short Term Disability, so with the income there, the desperation was never existed.
+Writing had never become crucial for me; I was drawing on Short Term Disability, so with the income there, the desperation has never existed.

 When I was unable to work after the seizures began, I no longer had that Short Term Disability cushion.
 You see, when I went back to work after my ankle, the company I was working for had contracted our terminal to a subsidiary company.
 The insurance rate tripled, so we moved our insurance from me to Carolyn’s job.
 Thus, leaving me without benefits, and no Disability income whatsoever.
 All methods of financial aid were denied; State aid and Disability.
 All we had left on my end was writing.

 As I stated earlier, it has taken me a year to realize something.
-I have been praying for opportunities to write full time.
-A year and a half ago, I hurt my ankle that took me out of play for six months.
+I have been praying for opportunities to write full-time.
+A year and a half ago, I hurt my ankle which took me out of play for six months.
 Six months of sitting at home without much to do.
 Was that an opportunity?
 If it was, I did not realize it at the time.

 This year I am going through one of the most difficult times in my life.
 An illness that takes away the very thing that has employed me for the last six years.
 Is this the opportunity I have prayed for?
 I don’t know, but it does seem like I am spending a lot of time sitting at home without much to do but write.
 Whether it is God answering prayer remains to be seen.